BLCM/bl3mods/Apocalyptech/README.md

 ## Bloody Harvest Mods

-- `bloody_harvest_enable.txt`/`bloody_harvest_disable.txt` - These can be
-  used to enable Bloody Harvest even after the event is over, or disable it prematurely.
-The enabling script will also include the other balance hotfixes which were active during the last week(s) of the event, which includes health modifiers and other minor fixes.
+- `bloody_harvest_enable.txt` - This can be used to enable Bloody Harvest even after the event is over.
+It also includes the other balance hotfixes which were active during the last week(s) of the event, which includes health modifiers and other minor fixes.
 These will almost certainly interfere with future events, if you happen to run 'em while